ssb22/adjuster/README.md

  : The C compiler to run if generating C and standard output is not connected to a pipe.
 The default is to use the "cc" command which usually redirects to your "normal" compiler.
 You can add options (remembering to enclose this whole parameter in quotes if it contains spaces), but if the C program is large then adding optimisation options may make the compile take a **long** time.
 If standard output is connected to a pipe, then this option is ignored because the C code will simply be written to the pipe.
 You can also set this option to an empty string to skip compilation.
 Default: cc -o annotator

 `--max-or-length=`
- : The maximum number of items allowed in an OR-expression in non table-driven code (used when ybytes is in effect).
+ : [**Deprecated**] The maximum number of items allowed in an OR-expression in non table-driven code (used when ybytes is in effect).
 When an OR-expression becomes larger than this limit, it will be made into a function.
 0 means unlimited, which works for tcc and gcc; many other compilers have limits.
 Default: 100

 `--nested-if`
- : Allow C/C#/Java/Go if() blocks (but not switch() constructs) to be nested to unlimited depth.
+ : [**Deprecated**] Allow C/C#/Java/Go if() blocks (but not switch() constructs) to be nested to unlimited depth.
 This probably increases the workload of the compiler's optimiser when reducing size, but may help when optimising for speed.

 `--no-nested-if`
  : Cancels any earlier `--nested-if` option in Makefile variables etc

 `--nested-switch=`
- : Allow C/C#/Java/Go switch() constructs to be nested to about this depth.
+ : [**Deprecated**] Allow C/C#/Java/Go switch() constructs to be nested to about this depth.
 Default 0 tries to avoid nesting, as it slows down most C compilers for small savings in executable size.
 Setting 1 nests 1 level deeper which can occasionally help get around memory problems with Java compilers.  -1 means nest to unlimited depth, which is not recommended.
 Setting this to anything other than 0 implies `--nested-if` also.

 `--outcode=`
  : Character encoding to use in the generated parser and rules summary (default utf-8, must be ASCII-compatible i.e. not utf-16)